SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/guest-users-expiration.md

 ## Guest User Access Renewal E-mail

-Syskit Point sends an e-mail to guest users’ managers or other users defined as points of contact in the Guest Users Expiration policy.
+Syskit Point sends a bulk e-mail that includes all of the guest users that triggered the policy violation.
+The e-mail is sent to the guest users’ managers or other users defined as points of contact in the Guest Users Expiration policy.

 You can find the following information in the e-mail:

-* **Guest user whose access should be revalidated (1)**
+* **Due date to resolve the policy violation (1)**; you have 15 workdays to resolve the policy violation
-* **Due date to resolve the task (2)**; you have 15 workdays to resolve the policy violation
+* **A list of guest users whose access should be revalidated (2)**
-* **Resolve button (3)** that takes you to Syskit Point, where you can resolve the policy violation
+* **Resolve button (3) that takes you to Syskit Point**, where you can resolve the policy violation

 ![Guest User Access Renewal E-mail](../../.gitbook/assets/guest-users-expiration-renewal-email.png)